 Weather.
 Estimated belt use by prevailing weather conditions, vehicle type, and all vehicles combined is shown in Table 4.
-A small minority of sites were observed during rainy weather conditions, yet these sites continue to show low use of safety belts, as was been found previously (Eby, Vivoda, & Cavanagh, 2005, 2006, 2007, 2008, 2009).
+A small minority of sites were observed during rainy weather conditions, yet these sites continue to show low use of safety belts, as was been found previously (Eby, Vivoda, & Cavanagh, 2005, 2006, 2007, 2008, 2009, 2010).
 This finding deserves further investigation.
-There was essentially no difference in belt use observed when it was sunny or cloudy.
+There was essentially no difference in belt use whether it was sunny or cloudy during data collection; a common finding in safety belt research.

 Sex.
 Estimated safety belt use by occupant sex, type of vehicle, and all vehicles combined is shown in Table 4.
-Estimated safety belt use is consistently about 5-6 percentage points higher for females than for males for all vehicle types combined and for each separate vehicle type.
+Estimated safety belt use is consistently at least 5-6 percentage points higher for females than for males for all vehicle types combined and for each separate vehicle type, except for vans and minivans.

 Age.
 Estimated safety belt use by age, vehicle type, and all vehicle types combined is shown in Table 4.
 As there were very few 0-to-10-year olds observed in the current study, the estimated safety belt use rate for this age group may not be meaningful.
 Excluding this group, we found that belt use was high for the 11-15-year olds.
-Belt use rates for the 16-to-29-year-old age group were consistently the lowest, while rates for the two oldest age groups were high.
-This pattern shows that new drivers and young drivers (16-to-29 years of age) should continue to be a focus of safety belt use messages, programs, and future Click It or Ticket campaigns.
+Unlike in previous years, belt use rates for the 16-to-29-year-old age group were about the same as the rates for the next highest age group.
+This pattern shows that new drivers and young drivers (16-to-29 years of age) have been positively influenced by the Click It or Ticket campaign.